UltimateModuleCreator/umc/README.md

  - If you find a bug, report it <a href="https://github.com/UltimateModuleCreator/umc/issues">here</a>
  - you have a cool idea for improving it but you don't want to implement it, post it <a href="https://github.com/UltimateModuleCreator/umc/issues">here</a>.
 There are no guarantees that it will get implemeted though.
  - you have a cool idea for improving it and you can implement it, feel free to make a PR.
 But before doing so, make sure that the new code you create it is covered with unit tests and the existing unit tests still pass.
- - <strong>You like the work the developer has done and it saved you a lot o time and money, consider <a href="https://www.paypal.me/MariusStrajeru/10">donating</a>.
-Any amount is welcomed.
-Just change 10 from the previous URL.</strong>
- - You think the UI looks ugly and you want to change it, I would really apreciate it.
+ - You think the UI looks ugly and you want to change it?
+I think so too, but I lack the skills.
+I would really apreciate an UI if someone wants to get involved.